ramprakash4u/SDEChallenge/README.md

   So we optimize our system for ~136 concurrent merchants read request per second to support peak hours.

 #### Storage Estimates
  Lets assume on average the metadata for user activity message is 100 bytes.
 Assumption is only 5 years historical information will be maintained in system.
+Condition - not all data will be maintained in system but only some high level metadata will be available for historical pulls

      1 billion write request messages per day * 100 bytes => 93 GB/day
      To store 5 years history =  93GB/day * 365 * 5 years = 0.164 PB